acco32/Operations-Research/README.md

 # Operations Research with F#

 Library to solve operations research problems in F\#.
 You can specify your objective and constraints and then use one of the underlying solvers to get an answer.
-The primary solver used is [Google's OrTools](https://developers.google.com/optimization/).
+Currently the only solver used is [Google's OrTools](https://developers.google.com/optimization/).

-## Solvers
+## Solver Types

 - Linear Programming